Note: Some offers mentioned in this post are no longer available. Click here for an updated list of current credit card sign up bonuses.

 - First of all, it comes with free checked bags for up to 4 people on my reservation.
-If Ryan and I fly once a year and each check a bag, that would cost $50 roundtrip for each of us or $100 total.
+American Airlines raised its baggage fees for travel in the US and Caribbean to $30 each way (up from $25).
+If Ryan and I fly once a year and each check a bag, that would cost $60 roundtrip for each of us or $120 total.
 We usually try to carry on our luggage, but for some trips such as a ski trip or a trip with our kids, it’s nice to check bags for free.

 - By having this card, we also get a higher boarding group.
 This means that if we do not check bags, we will be able to board the plane while there is still room in the overhead bins for our carry on baggage!

 - I get access to reduced mileage awards.

 American Airlines offers 2 types of award tickets in each class (economy, business, and first).
 In the AAdvantage program these are called MileSAAver and AAnytime awards.
 When you are looking for award space on the AA website, you will see Economy MileSAAver, Economy AAnytime, Business/First MileSAAver, Business/First AAnytime, and then if it is a plane with 3 cabins you will see First MileSAAVer and First AAnytime.

 Now is a good time to explain that airlines do not have an unlimited amount of award space on any given flight.
 In other words, just because you see that 50 seats are available on a flight, it does not mean that 50 award seats are available.